allenai/allenact/projects/tutorials/minigrid_tutorial.md

     def _get_sampler_args(self, process_ind: int, mode: str) -> Dict[str, Any]:
         """
         Generate initialization arguments for train, valid and test TaskSamplers.
-        By default, tasks sampled will have a maximum length of 10 steps and

         # Parameters
         process_ind: index of the current task sampler
         mode: one of `train`, `valid` or `test`